Cookie-AutoDelete/Cookie-AutoDelete/README.md

 ## Main Features
 - Auto Deletes Cookies from Closed Tabs
-- WhiteList Support for Sites you want to keep Cookies
+- WhiteList/GreyList Support for Cookies
 - Easily Export/Import your Whitelist
 - Clear All Cookies for a Domain
+- Supports Manual Mode Cleaning from the popup
+- Easily see the number of cookies for a site
 - Support for Container Tabs (Firefox 53+ Only)

 ### Usage
-1. Add the sites you want to keep cookies in the whitelist
+1. Add the sites you want to keep cookies in the WhiteList or GreyList
 2. Enable "Active Mode" in the popup or settings
 3. Watch those unused cookies disappear :)